Small Business Guide to COVID-19

 With this list checked off, you are ready to start selling online!
 There will be a learning curve when first developing an e-commerce website, but the most important thing is to communicate with your customers effectively and do your best to meet their needs and solve any issues that may arise.

-See also Your Packaging Goals for 2016
+See also Custom Packaging for Subscription Boxes

 If all of this website building seems too daunting or will cost too much money, try selling your products on Etsy instead.
 Etsy will charge a $0.20 listing fee and take a small commission from your sales, but you will not be required to pay for domain registration, SSL certificates, or template costs.